monocongo/video_save_boto3/README.md

-# video_save_boto3
+# video_utils

-Video clip extraction and storage to AWS S3 buckets using boto3
+## Video clip extraction and storage to AWS S3 buckets using boto3

 #### Configure user for AWS S3 access
 Create a credentials file, `~/.aws/credentials`, with the user's access key ID